damil-dev/neurondb/NeuronDB/docs/getting-started/quickstart.md

-# Quick Start Guide
+# NeuronDB Extension Quick Start

+> **Note:** This guide is for using the NeuronDB extension after it's already installed.
+>
+> For complete ecosystem setup (Docker, all components), see the [root QUICKSTART.md](../../../../QUICKSTART.md).

-Get up and running with NeuronDB quickly.
+Get up and running with the NeuronDB extension quickly.

 ## Prerequisites

 - PostgreSQL 16, 17, or 18 installed
-- NeuronDB extension installed (see [Installation Guide](installation.md))
+- NeuronDB extension installed (see [Installation Guide](installation.md) or [INSTALL.md](../../INSTALL.md))

 ## Step 1: Create Extension